Sushil Kumar Dhara: Early life

+Political career

-After independence of India, Dhara won several elections, which included the Mahishadal seat of West Bengal Assembly in 1962, 1967 and 1969.
-In 1962, he was the winner of the Assembly poll as a Congress candidate.
-He also created the Bangla Congress in 1966.
-In 1967, Prafulla Sen was defeated at Arambagh by another Gandhian Ajoy Mukherjee, who became chief minister of West Bengal after Prafulla Chandra Sen. Architect of Ajoy Mukherjee's victory at Arambagh was Narayan Ch Ghosh the then student's leader there.
+After independence of India, Dhara won several elections, which included the Mahisadal constituency of West Bengal Assembly in 1962, 1967 and 1969.
+In 1962, he was the winner of the Assembly poll as an Indian National Congress candidate.
+He also established the Bangla Congress in 1966.
+In 1967, the then Chief Minister of West Bengal Prafulla Chandra Sen was defeated at Arambagh by another Gandhian Ajoy Mukherjee, who became Chief Minister of West Bengal, after Prafulla Chandra Sen. Architect of Ajoy Mukherjee's victory at Arambagh was Narayan Chandra Ghosh, who was the then student's leader there.
 Dhara had inspired students of Arambagh unfolding his image as commander of Vidyut Bahini.
 In 1967, he had won the poll as a candidate of Bangla Congress.
-He also served the state government as Industry and Commerce Minister.
-He had published a book titled Ken ei banya written by Narayan Ch Ghosh for circulation in the lower Damudar basin.
+He also served in the state government as Minister of Industry and Commerce in the Second Mukherjee ministry.
+He had published a book titled Ken ei banya written by Narayan Chandra Ghosh for circulation in the lower Damodar Basin.
 Reading noted book people there were very much agitated and took effective role against Congress.
-Later, Ajoy Mukherjee with some of his closest colleagues, such as Pranob Mukherjee, joined Indian National Congress leaving Dhara - his long term associates.
+Later, Ajoy Mukherjee with some of his closest colleagues, such as Pranab Mukherjee, joined Indian National Congress leaving Dhara - his long term associates.
 Ajoy Mukherjee had pushed Pranab Mukherjee to be State Minister in the Indian Cabinet.
-In 1977, from the Tamluk constituency, Dhara was elected to the Lok Sabha as a candidate of the Janata Party.
+In 1977, from the Tamluk Assembly constituency.
+Dhara was elected to the Lok Sabha as a candidate of the Janata Party.

 Dhara stepped back from politics in the 1980s and involved himself in social work.
-He died on 28 January 2011, at the age of 100, owing to prolonged sickness.
+He died on 28 January 2011, at the age of 99, owing to prolonged sickness.